-Do I think Phenoxyethanol is the worst preservative ingredient out there?
+But, no, I don't think Phenoxyethanol is the worst choice of preservative for cosmetics.

-No. Certainly, while some 'not so clean' brands use Phenoxyethanol, there are also many other brands whose formulations are predominantly natural and organic that have also chosen to use Phenoxyethanol to preserve their products.
-After all, it is cost-effective and a viable alternative to Parabens.
+No. While some 'not so clean' brands use Phenoxyethanol, there are also many other reputable 'natural' brands that choose to use it.
+These include brands with product formulations that use predominantly natural and organic ingredients but they have chosen Phenoxyethanol to preserve their products.
+After all, it works well in a low concentration and is a cost-effective and viable alternative to Parabens.

 What about the cumulative effect?

-You may think that using a product with Phenoxyethanol in a concentration of less than 1%, as approved by authorities, is okay.
-But think about how many products you use in a day.
-If they all contained Phenoxyethanol, then your exposure would be increased.
-But if only one or two contained it, and only in the smallest concentration, then it might not be of too much concern.
-Something to consider if you're using lots of different products every day.
-It appears the jury is still out on this one.
+Using a product containing Phenoxyethanol in a concentration of less than 1%, as approved by authorities, appears to be safe.
+But consider how many products you use in a day.
+For example, how many skincare products do you layer onto your skin?
+If they all contain Phenoxyethanol, then surely your exposure will be increased.
+But if only one or two contain it, and only in the approved concentration, then it might not be of too much concern.

 1 Environmental Working Group